-The M.D. of Foothills’ Water Policy applies in instances where a proposal would create 5 lots or less on a quarter section.
+The Foothills County Water Policy applies in instances where a proposal would create 5 lots or less on a quarter section.
 The policy requires an applicant for redesignation or subdivision to drill one well per lot, to a maximum of 3 wells, conduct 12 hour pump and 12 hour recovery tests and submit Q20 calculations.
 The policy also outlines under what conditions there may be exceptions to these requirements.

 Highway 2A Industrial Area Structure Plan Design Guidelines

 These guidelines apply to all lands in the plan area of the Highway 2A Industrial Area Structure Plan.
 They benefit developers by providing them with minimum requirements and a clear understanding of the expectations for development in the plan area.
 In addition they set up a system that can be used by the Municipality to evaluate potential projects.
 The guidelines benefits business owners who choose to locate in the 2A corridor by creating a quality industrial park that will stand the test of time through the provision of a well-planned, maintained, and controlled environment in which to operate.

 Municipal Process regarding the Establishment of Riparian Setbacks